 Cyber-Physical Systems will still be the main topic as we consider it a good framework to capture our strength in research and education at the School of Information Technology, says Walid Taha.

-Text: HELENA BENGTSSON
+Text and pictures: HELENA BENGTSSON